mbabynames search ✿

 Palmer Stone

-"noble and strong" (Palmer) meets "stone" (Stone).
+"pilgrim" (Palmer) meets "stone" (Stone).
 The combination reads as complete.
 Neither name overshadows the other.
 At 2 syllables, Palmer needs a shorter middle to stay balanced.
 Stone does that.

 Palmer Brooks